li-rongcheng/WebApplication3/Net5WebApi/README.md

   Steps (approach 2):

   - Launch this project by `dotnet run` or `dotnet watch run`
-  - From Net5WebApi.Cli project root, execute: `do app restart`
+  - From Net5WebApi.Cli project root, execute: `do sys reset`

   Step (approach 3):